BestTimesToVisit.com Logo

 cultural

-Escape the tourist trail and delve into the heart of Senegalese culture with a drumming workshop in a local community.
-Learn the intricate rhythms and techniques from a master drummer, feeling the energy of the drums vibrate through your body.
+Escape the tourist trail and delve into the heart of Senegalese culture with a drumming workshop in a local neighborhood.
+Learn the intricate rhythms and techniques from a master drummer, feeling the energy pulse through your body.
 This is an unforgettable way to connect with the soul of Dakar.

 Best time: November-May